How to Make a Budget in 7 Simple Steps

 That decision is completely up to you.

-If you plan to budget on a monthly basis, then you look at all of the monthly expenses as a whole.
+If you plan to budget monthly, then you look at all of the monthly expenses as a whole.

 If you plan to budget by paycheck, then you must decide what bills to pay during the paycheck cycle.

-Need to budget on a weekly basis, then do the same method as budgeting by paycheck and determine which bills will be paid when.
+Need to budget on a bi-weekly basis, then do the same method as budgeting by paycheck and determine which bills will be paid when.

 Don’t freak out and give up now.
-This is laying the groundwork to a strong foundation.
+This is laying the groundwork for a strong foundation with money.

 Figure out what will work for you and your household.
 What works for your friend may not work for you.
-This is important to long term success.
+This is important for long-term success.

 Tight vs. Loose Budget